 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains menhaden fish meal and salmon oil which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains white fish meal, herring meal and salmon oil which may be problematic for cats who suffer from seafood food allergies.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.